You may find that the database included in OpenOffice delights you as much as it has me. This page tries to help you use it.

 First I'll tell you what to do.
 In a moment I'll explain what you've done.

-Why?
-(See "Ugly Edit" above, if you haven't already read it.)
 I've asked you to do this to show you a close cousin of the ListBox.
 A ComboBox is like a ListBox... you get the pull-down as before.
-You may even find that the ListEntries are intact.
-(If not, re-enter them).
 However, with a ComboBox, you can also enter things by hand.
-Now, in the Hogwart's example this would never be necessary- all of the valid entries are provided for, Indeed, you could argue that a ListBox is better, because it prevents a user from entering an invalid value.
-(I've yet to find the right keys to control it from the keyboard.
-Answers on a postcard (or in an email) welcome!
-I have part of the answer: If you are in the House field, you can cycle through the different possible entries with ctrl/ down (or up) arrow.)
-How hard is it to type three letters?!
-The combo box allows "sly", say, to be entered either by typing it by hand (or, indeed, just the "s".
-If you have several "s" choices, you still only need to type whatever it takes to narrow things down to the one you want), or by picking it from the list.
+Now, in the Hogwart's example this wouldn't normally be necessary- all of the valid entries are provided for, Indeed, you could argue that a ListBox is better, because it prevents a user from entering an invalid value.

-ARGGH!
-I was in the final stages of testing the database this tutorial is based on and I discovered a major pain: If you enter an invalid value into the ComboBox, even if you have the constraint in place, that invalid value becomes an option in the pulldown list of the ComboBox.
+I was in the final stages of testing using ComboBoxes when I discovered a major pain: If you enter a previously unused value into the ComboBox, even if you have a constraint in place, that invalid value becomes an option in the pulldown list of the ComboBox.
 Again... help from others on how to prevent this nuisance would be welcomed.
 (To save you trying what I did in desperation: Making the ComboBox read-only does what you'd expect, rather than what I hoped it might: It makes it impossible to change the field's value in a record.
 Of course being able to do what it does is valuable.... but there must be something else you can do to "lock" the list of options presented by the ListBox part of the ComboBox?)

 Here's the link to my eddress one more time, to make helping everyone easy for you!